unclecode/crawl4ai/docs/md/full_details/crawl_result_class.md

 The cleaned HTML content of the web page.
 This field holds the HTML after removing unwanted tags like `<script>`, `<style>`, and others that do not contribute to the useful content.

 ### `media: Dict[str, List[Dict]]`
 A dictionary containing lists of extracted media elements from the web page.
 The media elements are categorized into images, videos, and audios.
-Here’s how they are structured:
+Here's how they are structured:

 - **Images**: Each image is represented as a dictionary with `src` (source URL) and `alt` (alternate text).
 - **Videos**: Each video is represented similarly with `src` and `alt`.